 "The team met on weekends and vacations to practice, and I think this level of commitment is what really set them apart," said John O'Neill, who with Monica Marlowe advised Sachem North's team.
 Sachem North has won the Suffolk title for the past eight years, he said.

 The local competition was coordinated by the Soil & Water Conservation Districts of Nassau and Suffolk counties.

-Sixteen Nassau County high school seniors were among 2,500 nationwide this month to receive $2,500 college scholarships from the National Merit Scholarship Corp. based on their "accomplishments, skills and potential for success in rigorous college studies."
+Thirteen Suffolk County high school seniors were among 2,500 nationwide to receive $2,500 scholarships recently from the National Merit Scholarship Corp. based on their "accomplishments, skills and potential for success in rigorous college studies."

 Nineteen Long Island school districts were among 176 nationwide last month named Best Communities for Music Education by the NAMM Foundation, a nonprofit that aims to advance participation in music.
 To be selected, districts answered surveys about their funding for music programs, graduation requirements and participation in music classes.

 Winning districts were Baldwin, Bay Shore, Commack, Connetquot, Fishers Island, Great Neck, Half Hollow Hills, Hewlett- Woodmere, Jericho, Long Beach, Longwood, Manhasset, Massapequa, Mineola, North Babylon, Oceanside, Port Jefferson, South Huntington and Syosset.